 St. George Apartment Resources

-Note: This DOES NOT mean you should trust Craigslist implicitly.
+Note: Although Craigslist can be a very useful site for finding apartments, this DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.

-St. George Rental Market
+The St. George Rental Market

 Utah Rental Law